Trainwreck: Woodstock '99 on Netflix: The story behind the festival riots in Rome

 The real case

 The real case of Woodstock '99 is one of the most notorious events in American festival history.
 What was supposed to be a 30th anniversary celebration of the original Woodstock festival from 1969 ended in systematic law violations.
-During the festival, numerous reports of sexual assaults and rapes were made, which later led to widespread criticism of the security measures.
+During the festival, numerous incidents of sexual assault and rape were reported, which later led to widespread criticism of the security level.
 When the band Limp Bizkit took the stage on the second day, the situation escalated, and the audience began to tear down parts of the infrastructure.
-The final night culminated in anarchy, with large bonfires being lit on the grounds, and booths being looted and burned to the ground.
-The New York police had to deploy large forces to restore order, and the aftermath resulted in several civil lawsuits against the organizers.
+The final night culminated in anarchy, with large bonfires ignited on the grounds, and booths were looted and burned to the ground.
+The New York police had to deploy large forces to restore order, and the aftermath included several civil lawsuits against the organizers.

 Timeline of the case